ElektraInitiative/libelektra/doc/news/_preparation_next_release.md

 Nevertheless, we did not switch to INI as default format.
 This has some reasons:

+- In proper workflows, `dump` is the better choice: e.g. with `kdb editor` you can edit any parts of Elektra with any format safely.
 - The code base is not fully tested and partly not well understood.
 - In some situations meta data from the INI plugin is shown.
 - We plan to switch to a newly written parser (most likely YAML) and want to avoid two migrations.